MarkPearlCoZa/Blog_General/_posts/2016-10-31-The-IDE-and-the-Mob.md

 1. What editor/IDE to use
 2. Keyboard shorcut mappings
-3. Screen navigation
+3. On screen code navigation
-4. Version control
+4. Version control concerns
 5. Timer

 ## What editor/IDE to use?